cassiobotaro/dotfiles/README.md

 # Botaro toolbelt

-A series of settings and useful scripts
+A series of settings and useful scripts.

 ## Install-terminator
 *requires:* install-fonts.sh